Destination | Nepal |

 Trek from Pisang (3,115m / 10,200ft) to Manang (3,540m / 11,300ft)

-Itinerary Facts Trek Distance 17km / 10.6miles Highest Altitude 3,540m / 11,300ft Trek Duration 5 - 6 hrs On our sixth day, we will be trekking on the upper trails through upper Pisang via Geru, from where we can catch outstanding views of north face Annapurna II, III, IV, Gangapurna, Tilicho, and Pisang Peak.
+Itinerary Facts Trek Distance 17km / 10.6miles Highest Altitude 3,540m / 11,300ft Trek Duration 5 - 6 hrs On our sixth day, we will be trekking on the upper trails through Upper Pisang via Geru, from where we can catch outstanding views of the north face of Annapurna II, III, IV, Gangapurna, Tilicho, and Pisang Peak.
 As the path ascends, you will feel the air turn cold, dry, and harsher.
 This trail goes through the Tibetan settlements, and we get a chance to explore Buddhist culture.
 We will not miss visiting Barge Monastery, the largest monastery in Manang.
 You will find that the path is dotted with Buddhist shrines as we pass more monasteries and finally reach Manang bazaar- an area that caters to tourists.

 - Overnight stay at Hotel Himalayan Singi (room with attached bathroom)